 When will the US election end?

-THE US ELECTION race is drawing to an end after Americans hit the polls on Tuesday but when is the US election due to actually end?
+THE US ELECTION race lasted for several days but its official end is drawing closer after Americans hit the polls on Tuesday, but when is the US election due to actually end?

 More in feedproxy.google.com